-Now that we have established what it is, we now need to talk about the business benefits of Microsoft’s Cloud platform and how the investment is worthwhile.
+Now that we have established what it is, we now need to talk about the business benefits of Microsoft Azure and how the investment is worthwhile.
 We thought in this blog we would put the benefits together so that you can see how your business could achieve more through an Azure deployment.

 There’s always a misconception that putting your data into the Cloud is not a good idea.
 This is a myth.
 Think of your server locked away in its cabinet in your office building.
 The only thing protecting it is a lock and CCTV, if you have some.
 If you migrate your server to Azure then it is protected by the spy-movie environment of Microsoft’s data centers.